craigtrupp/SQL/Sql_Challenges/4_DataBank/Data_Bank_CStudy.md

 |---|
 |14.84|

+#### `Note on 4 & 5`
+* Have seen in the discord a different value for these particular answers but it appears to be with the way the "period" in between start dates between nodes is a leading cause.
+I'm defining the in between period as the date between each start dates.
+Using a `Lead` function call over the partitioned/grouped and ordered (start_date) I'm pulling the next start date for a customers as the days in between nodes the value appears to be looking for.
+In truth this would likely be an easier metric to have clearly defined as what consitutes as the period in between

 <br>

 **5.** What is the median, 80th and 95th percentile for this same reallocation days metric for each region?